Last updated on July 27th, 2024 at 11:05 am

 If you’re traveling to Greece, you likely plan at least one visit to the beach.
 You’ll be happy to know that the European country doesn’t have a law explicitly prohibiting dogs from these public areas.
 However, common etiquette requires owners to clean up after their pups and not let them disturb other visitors.

 In addition, the water in the sea isn’t drinkable for dogs (or humans.)
-If you’re visiting the beach, it’s best to bring your own fresh water for yourself and your canine friend.
-It can be almost impossible to stop a dog from drinking seawater, so it’s important that your dog be well-trained to follow your commands before your trip overseas.
+If you’re visiting the beach, it’s best to bring your fresh water for yourself and your canine friend.
+It can be almost impossible to stop a dog from drinking seawater, so your dog must be well-trained to follow your commands before your trip overseas.

 Getting to the Greek Islands